Mahendranath94/BERT_Pipeline/README.md

   git clone https://github.com/Mahendranath94/BERT_Pipeline
 ```

-Go to the project directory, place all the annual reports in `SourceData` folder company wise (refer to the files structure)
+Go to the project directory, place all the annual reports in `SourceData` folder company wise (refer to the files structure).
+Make sure the folders containing company wise annua report i snamed as "Annual Reports" or "Annual_Reports".

 Run `BERT-TS.ipynb` file